w3f/Grants-Program/applications/project_mod.md

 | 5. | feedback module | update tutorial and docs |
 | 6. | docker | Docker image |

-In this milestone we will transition the CLI tools to be based on rust (no JS).
-The mod tool will be created with the functionality of the other two tools.
-However, instead of reading extrinsic extras from an input file, the mod tool will connect to the node to check the call against the latest node metadata.
-The tool will also be able to fetch or load metadata and list details about modules and methods.
+The mod tool will be implemented, in rust, with the functionality of the other two tools.
+However, rather than reading extrinsic data from a file,  the mod tool will allow developers to connect to the node to check the call against the latest node metadata.
+The tool will also be able to fetch (rpc) or load (file) metadata and list details of modules and methods.

+In this milestone we will transition the CLI tools to be based on rust.

 ```
 # draft; command line examples